McCabe & Mrs. Miller

 The total runtime of McCabe & Mrs. Miller is 120 minutes (2h 0m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7.2/10, and global collection metrics, McCabe & Mrs. Miller stands as a successful venture for the creators.
-It remains an essential piece of the 1971 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.2/10, and global performance metrics, McCabe & Mrs. Miller is classified as a HIT.
+It remains an essential part of the 1971 cinematic calendar.

 Frequently Asked Questions